Comparison to other Formats

 glTF 2.0

-GLTF is made to be delivered to the end-user and loaded directly into video-memory.
-STF is made to be delivered to a games-developer or artist.
+GLTF is made to be delivered to the end-user and to be loaded as directly as possible into video-memory.

 USD